HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * Some Observations may be assigned only one value for Observation.category (from [SDOHCC ValueSet SDOH Category]) while others may be assigned more than one value.
 * When categorizing an Observation that represents a Q-A pair, Gravity recommends that the SDOH domain(s) be assigned based on the question <u>and its complete allowed set of answers</u> on an assessment instrument.

 Examples for using Observation.category to tag Observations by SDOH domain are provided below.
-The examples are based on the Accountable Health Communities Health-Related Social Needs Screening Tool (AHC HRSN Screening Tool).<sup>1</sup>
+The examples are based on the Accountable Health Communities Health-Related Social Needs Screening Tool (AHC HRSN Screening Tool) or the AHC HRSN Screening Tool Supplemental Questions.<sup>1</sup>

 **Example 1**: When a question and its complete answer set address only one SDOH domain, an Observation using the question for Observation.code should have only one value for Observation.category.